ufo-github/ponyfoo/posts/paqui.md

 ![bump.png][5]

-Those files _might be incomplete_, for example, the `main` script reference some package managers require is completed during the _build_ step.
+Missing information, such as the `main` script reference some package managers require, is added during the _build_ step.
 However, you don't need to worry about that, since `paqui deploy` will always run `bump` _before_ it builds.
-So you'll have everything you need when time comes to deploy.
-It is always worth checking out what Paqui has generated, at least until you get the gist of how it works.
+It is always worth checking out what Paqui has generated, though.
+At least until you get the gist of how it works.

 ## Publishing

+The last step Paqui takes care of is publishing to the various package managers we opt to use.
+With Paqui, this can be done simply executing `paqui publish` in our command line.

+Paqui conveniently packages `bump`, `build`, and `publish` in another command: `paqui deploy`.
+The flow I suggest would be:

+- Create a repo on GitHub
+- `paqui init -r username/project`
+- `paqui bump`, then verify generated files such as `package.json`, or `bower.json`_*_
+- Work on your client-side package
+- `paqui build`, validate build results, located in the `bin` directory_*_
+- `paqui deploy`

+_* (optional steps)_

   [1]: http://i.imgur.com/XAlzQ8V.png "Creating the repository on GitHub"
   [2]: http://i.imgur.com/i0grZjO.png "Initializing a component with Paqui"